firesidefiction/firesidefiction.github.io/_posts/2017-12-05-mirrors-in-the-valley.md

 This comes almost word for word from an entry from his lecture series.
 Each segment lasts about an hour, accompanied by schematics and a hundred pages of code.
 His theories and progress, disseminated on open access sites, have been translated into twenty languages.
 These lectures were the most damning evidence against him.

-“My defense claimed that we can only projecting humanity onto Kali,” he says.
+“My defense claimed that we can only project humanity onto Kali,” he says.
 “But even if how we perceive her comes down to the mirror neurons in our own parietal lobes, we must concede this: she’s sufficiently polished to facilitate this reflection, and gain our empathy.
 Her origin notwithstanding, Kali’s intelligence is real.”

 Each 3D printer has clear walls, revealing needles that weave stem cells.
 The mesh frame inside structures the material’s growth, then provides energy for fast-forwarded cell division.
 Every few hours, the culture outgrows its petri dish.
 Mechanic arms gently transfer the material to bigger containers.